 Highlights: After a quick stop in Ascona, wind your way up the road to the Tremola Pass, Gotthard Pass and Furka Pass, and go through Lucerne on your way to Zurich.
 After a full day of mountain passes, sit down to a delicious dinner at Restaurant Prisma in the stately Park Hotel Vitznau.

 Spend the night in a luxury hotel: at the Dolder Grand high on Adlisberg.
 Bring your road trip to a delightful conclusion by spending a night in the luxurious castle overlooking Lake Zurich.
 Enjoy the hotel’s art collection, relaxing spa and Michelin-starred restaurant.

 You can drive the Grand Tour of Switzerland in either direction, but the Swiss Tourism Federation recommends that you drive it going clockwise.
 Highways are avoided whenever possible on the Grand Tour, but are sometimes included when it makes sense to do so.
 The route is marked with official signs.
-If you would like a map, you can download the classic route divided into eleven segments for your GPS here.

 Photos: Benjamin A. Monn